rajesh-lab/cat-transformer/README.md

     block_size=seq_len,

     # right now, every layer is a CAT layer
-    # but the implementation can be easily modified to create hybrid architectures :)
+    # but the implementation can be easily modified to create hybrid and adaptive architectures :)
     n_layer=12,
 )